BillJr99/Ursinus-WebMobile-Fall2020/_pages/Assignments/asmt-pwa.md

       proficient: The program is submitted according to the directions, including a readme writeup describing the solution, and thoughtful answers to the bolded questions throughout

 tags:
-  - restservice
+  - pwa

 ---

-In this assignment, you will design a RESTful service interface and implement it using node.js.
-You will test your service with a client that you will implement in node.js or in a web browser using JavaScript.
+In this assignment, you will create a Progressive Web App (PWA) using the model discussed in class.

-## Part 1: Stakeholder-Based Design
+## Part 1: PWA

-Choose a partner with whom you will discuss your model interface.
-Your RESTful endpoints and data types should be well-established here.
-Please document the results of this discussion and your overall design in your README.
-I should be able to deploy and use your service by just reading your design document in the README.

-Prior to proceeding, notify the instructor of the general service that you plan to implement, and the design and interface you plan to utilize.

-## Part 2: Service Implementation
-Craete your model, routes, and `express` service in node.js, according to the design you determined with your partner.

-## Part 3: Service Client
-Develop a service client in node.js or a browser webpage to invoke each operation of your service.
+You may choose the topic of your PWA listing, but I suggest developing a client that utilizes a backend service that you've already created.
+The requirements are that the PWA must:

+* Intercept its fetch calls with a `serviceWorker` and provide a cache
+* Call a web service to dynamically obtain data
+* Present that data using a card-style PWA
+* Link to something or provide a functional front-end to facilitate interaction with each card

-## Part 4: Presentation
+## Part 2: Presentation

 Make a [Screencast](https://screencast-o-matic.com/) in which you demonstrate your program, and also review your codebase.
 Imagine you are explaining how to use these API's to a new web service developer.
 Give them a thorough tour!
 I hope to solicit volunteers to demo their programs to the class!